 Johnson’s message, though, was disturbingly lucid: He was the only man standing between you and the mob, and you all know who the mob is.
 Phillips and Rep. Thaddeus Stevens (R-Penn.) should be hanged because they were ready to turn to the country over to the Black man while putting the white man in chains.
 He was saying, with his words and actions, that the tragedy of New Orleans and Memphis was that freedmen had tried to exercise power in the first place.
 These were the stakes.

-Still, there was no rush to impeachment.
-It would take two more years of false starts before enough Republicans came around to the idea.
+It would take two more years before enough Republicans came around to the idea of impeachment.
 For one thing, because it was untested at the presidential level and used sparingly anywhere else, no one really agreed on what constituted an impeachable offense.
 The Constitution said “high crimes” and “misdemeanors.”
 Okay—what are those?
 The handful of previous cases didn’t offer much help.
 One federal judge had been convicted of joining the Confederacy; another had been acquitted for, in Wineapple’s phrasing, “using rude language.”

 Congress is an institution that craves structure.
 These are the people who invented the subcommittee.
 Stevens, a brilliant parliamentarian and Congress’ most ardent advocate for racial equality, cut through all of the agonizing with a simple answer: An impeachable offense is whatever the hell a majority of the House and two thirds of the Senate wants it to be.

-The president abided by the law at first, and then changed his mind and fired Stanton four months later.
+The president abided by the law at first, and then changed his mind and suspended Stanton six months later, firing him soon after.
 His replacement was Lorenzo Thomas, a drunk desk jockey (Johnson had a type) whose main qualification seemed to be his lack of any.
 After he accepted the job, as Wineapple tells it, Thomas very meekly approached Stanton to tell him that he was in charge, then attended a masquerade ball, then got hammered, and was found the next morning wandering the streets of Washington telling pedestrians that he intended to raise an army to drive Stanton from his office.

 Stanton moved his belongings into the War Department, barricaded the doors, and refused to leave the building.
 This wasn’t normal.
 Johnson had already said his critics should be hanged.
 He had stated he would not sic the Army on Congress—which is the kind of thing you only really say if you’ve thought about it.
 Now some neighborhood drunk was going to take over the War Department.
 The House finally had its actionable offense.
 In 1868, three years after Johnson took office, the chamber voted to impeach.